G-2004/SWDV-Java_Project/Project_110_CurVer/README.md

 Started writing the story for path A. while incomplete it's a fine base that finally establishes the goal.
 Path B is still empty.(and has no trigger).

+//Comment - I underestimated the size of this assignment and underperformed.
+Get ahead on work next week me!

 ##########################################################################
 FUTURE PLANS

+Rewrite combat, add shops, add a convoy inventory, rewrite party ordering code.

+Add a dog.
+Let dog be pet.

 Give Syldeva and Bernard Stats